fly-lang/fly/llvm/docs/LangRef.rst

 descriptors <DISubrange>`, each representing the range of subscripts at that level of indexing.
 The ``DIFlagVector`` flag to ``flags:`` indicates that an array type is a native packed vector.
-The optional ``dataLocation`` is a DIExpression that describes how to get from an object's address to the actual raw data, if they aren't equivalent.
+The optional ``dataLocation`` is a DIExpression that describes how to getValue from an object's address to the actual raw data, if they aren't equivalent.
 This is only supported for array types, particularly to describe Fortran arrays, which have an array descriptor in addition to the array data.
 Alternatively it can also be DIVariable which